Singapore seeks COVID-19 vaccination for all adults by August

 The same approach has been used elsewhere, including Britain, France and Germany.
 Singapore's current gap is three to four weeks.

-Singapore on Tuesday also authorised the use of the vaccine developed by Pfizer and BioNTech for those aged 12 to 15 years, to extend protection to more groups.
+Singapore on Tuesday also authorised the use of the vaccine developed by Pfizer (PFE.N) and BioNTech (22UAy.DE) for those aged 12 to 15 years, to extend protection to more groups.

 The health ministry said data showed the vaccine for younger people "demonstrated high efficacy consistent with that observed in the adult population," adding its safety profile was also consistent with that of the adult population.